Konjuh (mountain)

 Konjuh is a mountain in the north-east part of Bosnia and Herzegovina.
 The mountain is bordered by the rivers Seona, Turija, Litva, and Oskova on the north, the river Gostelja and the highway Tuzla–Sarajevo on the north-east.
 The river Krivaja is located on south and west.
-With Ozren, Javor and Javornik, Konjuh makes part of a mountain chain which with Trebavac and Majevica presents a transition of the Dinaric mountain system to the spacious Panonian plain.
+With Ozren, Javor and Javornik, Konjuh makes part of a mountain chain which, with Trebavac and Majevica, presents a transition of the Dinaric mountain system to the spacious Panonian plain.

-The average height of this mountain is 1000 meters.
-Above this height there are tops: Šuplji Javor (1157 m), Vina Kruška (1088 m), Suho Drvlje (1206 m), Zidine (1180m), Brezina (1120 m), Vrh Konjuha (1328 m) and Bandijerka, the top of Javorje (1261 m), Bijeli Vrh (1272 m) and Zečiji Rat (1275 m) on the southwestern comb Smolin.
+The average height of this mountain is 1,000 meters.
+Above this height there are tops: Šuplji Javor (1,157 m), Vina Kruška (1,088 m), Suho Drvlje (1,206 m), Zidine (1,180m), Brezina (1,120 m), Vrh Konjuha (1,328 m) and Bandijerka, the top of Javorje (1,261 m), Bijeli Vrh (1,272 m) and Zečiji Rat (1,275 m) on the southwestern comb Smolin.

 Flora and fauna

 Konjuh is covered with dense vegetation in conifer which prevails (pine, spruce), beech, maple and in a small number oak.
 On the mountain grows very rare and curative great yellow gentian – srčanik (Gentiana lutea), which, on this mountain, is protected and endangered.

-In the woods of Konjuh there are wild animals like brown bears, roe deer, wild boar, wolves, foxes, squirrels, grouse, and, in the streams and rivers, trout and crayfish.
-Snakes that live here are horned viper, common vipers, copperheads, and also lizards, green lizards and salamanders.
+The woods of Konjuh are home to wild animals like brown bears, roe deer, wild boar, wolves, foxes, squirrels, grouse, owls ravens and, in the streams and rivers, trout and crayfish.
+Snakes that live here are horned viper, common vipers, copperhead, and also lizards, green lizards and salamanders.